What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Perspectives in the weak and strong approaches

 Now, in this example, what should $A$'s perspectival algebra contain?
 In our translation group case, we are interested in describing position QRFs, so it should at least contain relative positions.
 Therefore we have $x_B-x_A, x_C-x_A \in \ca_{BC|A}$.
 We could stop there, and have a fully classical (non-factor) algebra.
-If we want to claim to describe ``quantum" reference frames, however, we also want $\ca_{BC|A}$ to contain observables that correspond to information on the potential coherence between eigenstates of positions of $B$ and $C$ relative to $A$; in other words, momentum observables.
+If we want to claim to describe ``quantum'' reference frames, however, we also want $\ca_{BC|A}$ to contain observables that correspond to information on the potential coherence between eigenstates of positions of $B$ and $C$ relative to $A$; in other words, momentum observables.
 In general, in our view, the point of a \textit{quantum} reference frame, as opposed to a classical one, is that we do not want any operator that would be classical from the point of view of the perspectival algebra, i.e.\ that would commute with all its elements.
 Thus $\ca_{BC|A}$ must have a trivial center, or in other words be a factor.
+In particular, it does not contain the total charge, which of course would commute with the entire algebra.
 The natural question is then: which momenta should the perspectival algebras contain?
-As we shall see, there is not necessarily a straightforward answer to that question.
+This is a central point of this paper, and as we shall see, there is not necessarily a straightforward answer to that question.